RedHatGov/fips-compliant-vault/README.md

 Troubleshooting
 ---------------

 If you get an internal_ssl_error when trying to connect to the HTTPS port, please follow these [instructions](https://access.redhat.com/solutions/1309153) to exclusively use TLSv1.
+Look in the comments to that article for EAP 6 instructions.